-We have seen many articles discussing the pronunciation of the name of our Messiah as either “Yahushua” or “Yahusha”.
-No doubt, some or many of us were already confused to the point that we put it aside and decided “it does not really matter”.
+We have seen many articles discussing the pronunciation of the name of our Messiah as either “Yahōshua”/”Yahushua” or “Yahusha”.
+No doubt, some or many of us were already confused to the point that we placed it aside and decided “it does not really matter”.

 But let us all be honest.
 We all want the truth.
 We are curious about the proper pronunciation of our Messiah’s name.
 It is only by His name that men can be saved, we heard that a lot, right?
-Surely, pronunciation matters and in this post I am going to share where my study and prayers led me to.
+Here’s what my study and prayers led me to.

 The Masoretic marks (“niqqud”/”vowel points”) were developed to supposedly make it easy to determine the correct vowel pronunciation of Hebrew words.
 If we want to go back to the original, is it not only logical to write these “vowels” in full form when we remove it?